arjunsahd/RoboNox-Terminators/README.md

-Submission for Robonox-IIT Mandi
+# Submission for Robonox-IIT Mandi

+## Liabilities submitted are:
+1. Presentation - The presentation for glimpse of the idea
+2. Code - The code to on which it works
+3. Design - The Visual representation of how it works **main working shown**
+4. Circuit Model - The circuit diagrams of the whole project

-Team members:
+## Team members:
 1. Arjun Sahdev
 2. Adarsh
 3. Priyam